CyberBotX/TerrariaPixelArtHelper/README.md

 ## Known Issues

 * Walls with the Deep Sky Blue paint color show up differently in the program than they do in Terraria, but only in-game and not on the map.
 This is actually an issue with Terraria currently, and not Terraria Pixel Art Helper.
 I have sent Re-Logic a support ticket about it and they acknowledge that the issue is known but is low priority.
-* The program will momentarily freeze when loading images that are high in color count or dimensions.
+I have made a note to look into making it so the user can toggle if they want Deep Sky Blue to show up as it does in the game or how it really should be.
 * Seems that sometimes walls will not be rendered as well as they should.
 I may need to take a closer look at Terraria's code to figure out what is wrong.

 ## Possible TODOs